Bankruptcy Mistakes to Avoid

 if the right steps are not taken soon enough.
 If you are having financial

-options you will likely have to get the best result.
+likely have to get the best result.

 Transferring assets to relatives or friends

 Transferring assets to relatives or friends without adequate consideration is usually deemed fraudulent by the Bankruptcy Court.
 The transfer is usually reversed, and is, therefore, ineffective.
 If the property was exempt, you will lose the exemption when the trustee reverses the transfer.
 Worst of all, the transfer may become a basis by which the Court will deny a future bankruptcy discharge of debts altogether.
 This is the worst of all possible worlds.
 You lose the asset, you lose the exemption if one was available, and you are not eligible for bankruptcy relief.
-If you have made transfers of money or property, it may be possible to put you in a position where you could still get a discharge, but you should see a skilled bankruptcy attorney immediately to evaluate the options to undo or minimize the harm of an improper transfer.
+If you have made transfers of money or property, it may be possible to put you in a position where you could still get a discharge, but you should see an attorney immediately to evaluate the options to undo or minimize the harm of an improper transfer.

 Playing credit card roulette

 This is the process where a person takes cash advances or balance transfers on one credit card to pay the amounts owed on other credit cards.
 Not only is this a sign of desperation, but the amounts that you obtain as cash advances might not be dischargeable in a future bankruptcy.
 If you are in this situation, you are probably making your situation worse instead of better.
 You should stop immediately and seek the advice of an attorney.

 Taking money out of retirement accounts to pay bills